meet the artist

 mud is my passion •

 I design each of my pieces knowing that they will find their way into the right home.
-I encourage you to learn more about my process, browse the shelves or create a custom piece with me to find what is meaningful to you.
+I encourage you to browse the in stock pottery and jewelry or create a custom piece with me to find what is meaningful to you.

 the creations